 I have over 20 years experience in orthopaedics with a special interest in treating hip and knee problems.
 I am fellowship trained in joint replacement surgery but never stopped learning and innovating.
 I am keen to adopt the latest techniques that are proved to benefit my patients such as minimally invasive surgery or customised implants.
 I am involved in developing digital therapeutics solutions to improve our understanding of how patients recover after surgery and to improve their experience and outcomes.

 I was born and raised in Budapest, Hungary.
-I attended Semmelweis Medical School an institution with a rich history going back 250 years.
+I attended Semmelweis Medical School an institution with a rich history going back over 250 years.
 Following my orthopaedic and trauma training I came to the UK in 2005.
 I had further specialist training in a wide range of subspecialties and a formal fellowship in hip and knee replacement surgery at the University Hospital of Coventry and Warwickshire.
 I was first appointed as a consultant in the UK in 2009.

-I came to Banbury in 2013 and worked for Oxford University Hospitals for 5 years as a Consultant Orthopaedic and Trauma Surgeon.
-Since January 2019 I only work in the private sector, but also seeing NHS patients there.
+I started working for Oxford University Hospitals fin 2013 as a Consultant Orthopaedic and Trauma Surgeon.
+Since January 2019 I only work in the private sector, but also see NHS patients there.

 In my clinical work I perform hip replacements including cemented and uncemented techniques using minimally invasive techniques.

 Knee arthroscopy (keyhole operation) is a major part of my work including operations for meniscal tears, cartilage defects and instability.

-I am leading the implementation of a rapid recovery pathway for joint replacement patients at the Ramsay Treatment Centre.
-This brings several benefits for our patients with better pain management, quicker mobilisation and sleeping in their own bed after only one night in hospital!
+I am leading the implementation of a rapid recovery and day surgery pathway for joint replacement patients at the Ramsay Treatment Centre.
+This brings several benefits for our patients with better pain management, quicker mobilisation and sleeping in their own bed on the day of surgery!